kklamberty/3601-lab1_HTML-CSS/LABTASKS.md

 Your task for this lab is to develop two different looks for a web page using different CSS without altering the HTML.
  - All of the formatting (including the positioning of elements in the page) must be done using CSS.
  - Do not alter the HTML.
+    - The _one_ exception to this rule is if you want to load Google Fonts in your HTML so they'll be available in your CSS.
+(There are ways to do this entirely in CSS, but the "standard" approach typically involves modifying the HTML.)
  - Do not use absolute settings for sizes, make them relative to your page size and your default font.

 ## Technical Requirements